 When an application generates an error, it logs a code to reflect the severity or type of error.
 But each application service may generate its own custom error codes, making it more difficult to pinpoint the issues that generated the errors.
 Teams need the ability to quickly assess an error without memorizing hundreds of codes.
 You can use Reference Tables to map error codes to descriptive error messages, making them more actionable for your team and key stakeholders who need better visibility into the state of their services.
 The example table below automatically maps standard Linux error codes to the appropriate error name and message.

 You can also add custom codes and error messages for your application services.
 Once you connect the table with a log pipeline, Datadog will automatically add the error name and message to all incoming logs that match the pipeline’s filter.
 Once your logs are enriched with descriptive error messages, you can spend more time investigating an issue with an application service, instead of researching error codes.

 With Reference Tables, you can bring operational and transactional data together to streamline workflows.
-To manage larger datasets, or reference data that changes over time, you can link your tables to cloud buckets such as Amazon S3 to automatically keep them up to date—support for Azure Storage and Google Cloud Storage is coming soon.
+To manage larger datasets, or reference data that changes over time, you can link your tables to cloud buckets such as Amazon S3 and Azure Storage to automatically keep them up to date—support for Google Cloud Storage is coming soon.
 This method supports tables of up to 200MB and ensures that they always have the latest data any time the underlying CSV file is modified.

-Contact support to sign up for the beta and start using Reference Tables today, or check out our documentation to learn more.
+Contact support to sign up for the Reference Tables beta today, or check out our documentation to learn more.
+To start filtering logs by your tables, you can also request access to the private beta.
 If you don’t already have a Datadog account, you can sign up for a free trial today.